 - Calculator: I HIGHLY recommend a graphing calculator with statistics package; TI-83/84 are preferred, but other models will work.
 For other models, you will have to read your manual or look online to learn how the various statistics commands work.
-NOTE: You may NOT use Excel, a calculator program on your phone, and NOT a TI-89 nor TI-Nspire. - MyStatLab access code: I recommend starting with the 14-day free trial to make sure the online format of our class suits you, then you can buy the access code to finish the semester.
-Purchase online from the publisher (usually \$25 cheaper) or from SPC Bookstore.
-MyStatLab includes access to electronic version of textbook.
-Registration and purchase instructions are posted on Blackboard.
+NOTE: You may NOT use Excel, a calculator program on your phone, and NOT a TI-89 nor TI-Nspire. - MyStatLab access code: The cost of this will be added to the regular tuition and fees for the class through the TexBook program.
+More information on this can be found below.